 Here are some areas that can be thrown off balance from these factors:

 When you are properly hydrated, sleeping well, and “feeling Zen,” life overall is just better – but how do you get there?

 I certainly wish I had more time for yoga, meditation, and meal prepping.
 Isn’t that what all the super-balanced people do?
 I’m still working on that.

 What I can do very easily is integrate the use of Receptra CBD into my life.
 I take one dropper of Receptra Elite in the morning to help me focus and make sure my body is feeling good.
 The added turmeric helps with any inflammation I may have from the physical pressure of running around like crazy.
 I take another dropper of the same formula in the evening to relax.

 I also use Receptra’s Targeted Topical on my neck and shoulders, which carry a good amount of tension after a long day of meetings and driving or flying for work.
 I’ve even taken it with me to see my massage therapist.

 What is CBD?

-The endocannabinoid system is a vast network of chemical compounds and receptors that exist naturally in the body and serve the purpose of maintaining homeostasis.
+According yo Observer, the endocannabinoid system is a vast network of chemical compounds and receptors that exist naturally in the body and serve the purpose of maintaining homeostasis.
 CBD is a cannabinoid found in the hemp plant that interacts with these receptors so that they can better serve their purpose.
 CBD does not have the negative psychoactive effects of its cousin, THC.

 CBD and Homeostasis